-The Congressional App Challenge (CAC) is a competition designed to encourage high school students across the U.S. to learn how to code and leverage computer science to create their own applications.
+The Congressional App Challenge (CAC) is a competition designed to encourage students across the U.S. to learn how to code and leverage computer science to create their own applications.
 The Challenge highlights the value of Science, Technology, Engineering and Math (STEM) disciplines and education – which are skills important to the jobs of the future.
 By encouraging our nation’s youth to pursue these abilities, Congress hopes to inspire the next generation of innovators and help build our pipeline of skilled workers.

 The Congressional App Challenge is open to all middle school and high school students in the Third District of Arkansas.
 Students entering the competition must submit their application to CongressionalAppChallenge.us by November 1, 2019 (11:59 PM EST).